TufayelLUS/TufayelLUS/README.md

 ### About Me ❔
 I am Tufayel Ahmed.
 I have finished my graduation degree in Computer Science & Engineering from Leading University, Sylhet, Bangladesh.
 Currently I am serving customers with my software engineering skills as a freelancer in Fiverr and other marketplaces.
 I am open to job offers if the salary offered is decent enough.
 Currently accepting remote positions.
-If you are a company owner and looking for developers, feel free to contact me in LinkedIn.
+I am currently working as a Software Engineer With <b>Chase Reiner SEO</b>.

 ### 💪 Skills
 ↪️ Python (<i>Experience: 4 years</i>)<br>